vxmpycl1t/Drag-Race-Simulator/README.md

 # Drag-Race-Simulator
 Drag Race Simulator based on edssb sim.
 I'm updating it until they come back.
+You can also send me a dm in Discord if you find a bug or something that wasn't cool.
+Rainbow#4283
 # 03/13/2022
 * Added an advance of Team Challenges for Acting and Improv challenges
 * Double Crowning